• Skip to primary navigation

 Smoky & Saucy Jackfruit Enchiladas

-The enchiladas are topped with some more enchilada sauce and cheese before being baked in the oven and served with sliced avocado, chillis, sour cream, and a squeeze of fresh lime juice.
-You can also serve them with my vegan chipotle mayo on the side.
+The jackfruit enchiladas are topped with some more enchilada sauce and cheese before being baked in the oven and served with sliced avocado, chillis, sour cream, and a squeeze of fresh lime juice.
+You can also serve these enchiladas with jackfruit with my vegan chipotle mayo on the side.

-This is a great recipe to use any leftover cooked rice you might have in the fridge.
+This easy enchilada recipe is perfect to use any leftover cooked rice you might have in the fridge.

 Since embracing the flexitarian diet, I have become big fan of jackfruit.